The High-Water Mark Method and Annuities

 PRO TIP

-When investing in an indexed annuity, keep in mind that the guaranteed minimum return is usually 90% of the premium amount at a 3% annual interest rate.
+When investing in a fixed index annuity, keep in mind that the guaranteed minimum return is usually 90% of the premium amount at a 3% annual interest rate.
 It’s worth noting that it would take approximately 4 years for the contract value to exceed the original principal amount (100%) at this interest rate, and significantly longer when adjusted for inflation.

 The high-water mark design may be thought of as a variation of another indexing method, the point-to-point design, where the annuity provider simply subtracts the starting value of the index from the value on the last day of the contract term.
 These two contract designs are similar in that both credit interest at the end of the contract term.